 Anti-Money Laundering Fines

 Anti-money laundering penalties and fines continue to rise in 2020.
 Money laundering, terrorist financing, corruption, fraud, bribery, and other financial crimes have many negative consequences.
 With the improvement of technology, Access to financial instruments becomes easier.
 It has created various opportunities for criminals.
-When we look at the AML penalties in recent years, we can see the increase in the total penalty amount.
+When we look at the AML penalties in recent years, we can see an increase in the total penalty amount.
 While the AML penalties given in 2018 were approximately $ 4 billion, the AML penalties given in 2019 increased by two times to roughly $ 8 billion.

 You can find all the fines in our "Anti-money laundering (AML) Fines in 2020" article.
 We are updating depending on the developments.

 AML Compliance In Different Sectors